Surfshark B.V.: Alternative ID

+Alternative Number

+Surfshark's Alternative Number is a virtual phone number service designed to protect users' privacy by masking their real phone numbers.
+The service enables users to receive and respond to messages and incoming calls through the Surfshark app without disclosing their personal information.

 Research

 In 2019, Surfshark released the first Digital Quality of Life index, a study evaluating the digital wellbeing of countries worldwide.
 The research is updated yearly, and the best-performing countries are selected based on internet affordability, internet quality, electronic infrastructure, electronic security, and electronic government.

 Throughout the years, Surfshark collected information about internet regulations, global data breaches, and data vulnerabilities and has conducted five major research projects: Digital Quality of Life Index, Internet Shutdown Tracker, Data Vulnerability Thermometer, Global Data Breach Statistics, Report on Government Requests for User Data.

 Social responsibility

 Surfshark is one of the founding members of the VPN Trust Initiative (VTI), which was established in 2020.
 VPN Trust InitiativeMembers focuses on improving internet security for consumers and all of its members must follow the VTI principles, ensuring that member companies are secure, trusted, and transparent to their users.

 In August 2022, Surfshark collaborated with an internet monitoring organization, NetBlocks, to bring awareness and spread the news of worldwide internet disruptions.
+Together, they also developed a Digital Survival Kit that outlines key steps to prepare for potential internet shutdowns and censorship.

 In 2022, Surfshark joined EDRi (European Digital Rights), the biggest European network defending digital rights and freedom.
-That same year, Surfshark joined The Global Encryption Coalition (GEC) to promote strong encryption.
+That same year, Surfshark joined The Global Encryption Coalition (GEC) to advocate for strong encryption.

 Surfshark also collaborated with The Internet Society to spread awareness about Splinternet and Electronic Frontier Foundation (EFF) to discuss surveillance technologies.